Appendix 2 – The Poems

 For Greta

-With forty-seven moving parts, a linden thumb
+With forty-seven moving parts,

-befit my joint without.
-You wrought it well,
+You wrought it well, each switch

-each switch and spring, for every waiting poem
+and spring, for every waiting poem

-I would promise writ.
-Each gear and strap,
+I would promise to be writ.

-the work by which you tempered, lone,
+by which you tempered, lone,

-exacting crafts, a secret asked, your freedom won—
+exacting crafts, a secret asked,

-the marriage carriage did collapse, and then,
+the marriage carriage did collapse,

-briefly mingled, who, when fraught, forgot to seek
+when fraught, forgot to seek

 their separate benches.

-You said: now write.
-And though my letters leaned askew,
+And thus, my letters leaned

-my words stood upright on each patient page.
+stood upright on each plotted page.

-As thus, I’ve carried you throughout my every phrase—
+throughout my every phrase—

 the maker in the making.
-The widow’s chosen isolation.

-At the border of your country I was the only latch
+At the border of your country

-left open.
 That my presence was a comfort,

-though unsettling.
 A flesh-formed timepiece tooled

 and ticking.
-The way long-stoppered hearts resist
+The way

-resetting, precisions scaled and staked in missing time.
+and staked in missing time.

 For Liesl